the-wendell/my_dev_portal/README.md

 # My Dev Portal

 My Dev Portal is made with new developers in mind.
 It allows you to quickly and easily set up a public front facing portfolio to showcase your projects and skills.
 As well, you will be able to track and log your job applications.

-Aside from functioning as portfolio and a job hunt managment tool for new developers My Dev Portal is also a great place to dive into the world of open source.
-As the public front facing portfolios rely on themes for their layout My Dev Portal allows for an unlimited number of new devlopers to add meanginfull contributions, in the form of new themes, while putting a pull-request or two under their belt.
-For detailed instructions on how to contribute see bellow.
+Aside from functioning as a portfolio and a job hunt management tool for new developers My Dev Portal is also a great place to dive into the world of open source.
+As the public front facing portfolios rely on themes for their layout My Dev Portal allows for an unlimited number of new developers to add meaningful contributions, in the form of new themes, while putting a pull-request or two under their belt.

 ## Table of Contents